This has best flavor, but there’s a quick method too!

 With both methods:

-- In general, the longer and slower the dough raises, the more flavor you will get.
+- In general, the longer and slower the dough proofs, the more flavor you will get.
 Thus, a cooler rise means more time and flavor.
 However, don’t proof for a long time in a hot place!

 - You can use spelt flour rather than all purpose, and a mix of whole wheat and white also produces a nice bread, not a traditional baguette, but healthy and delicious.